canonical/lxd/doc/image-handling.md

  - `metadata.yaml`
  - `templates/` (optional)

 In this mode, the image identifier is the SHA-256 of the tarball.
+If the image is hosted on a server, the server hosting the remote image should set the LXD-Image-Hash header else the operation will fail with "Error: Missing LXD-Image-Hash header".

 ### Split tarballs
 Two (possibly compressed) tarballs.
 One for metadata, one for the rootfs.